anikk94/windows-tips/dual-boot-troubleshooting.md

   --------  -------------  -------  -------  ---  ---
   Disk 0    Online          465 GB      0 B        *
 ```
+- pick the disk with windows. the boot/efi partition should be on the disk.
 ```
 DISKPART> sel disk 0

 Disk 0 is now the selected disk.
 ```
+- see the partitions on the disk. select the boot partition. the right partition will be a system partition. it won't have a drive letter. the file system of this system partition will be FAT32.
 ```
 DISKPART> list vol